 - Remove the sauce from the heat.
 Using an immersion blender, blend until smooth, about 2 minutes.
 If you don't have an immersion/stick blender, you can use a blender.
 Just make sure you hold the lid on VERY tight, trust me I know from experience!

-- Keep in an air-tight container in the refrigerator for up to 1 week.
+- Use or keep in an air-tight container in the refrigerator for up to 1 week.

 Notes